TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 On the linear algebra level, Singular Value Decomposition (SVD) is the most important tool for reducing the number of dimensions in multivariate data.

 - Principal Component Analysis (PCA) is an important statistical procedure which does the same thing
-- LDA can also be considered a dimensionality reduction technique.
-The visualisation techniques related to PCA and LDA are similar (biplot)
+- LDA can also be considered as a dimensionality reduction technique.
+The visualisation techniques related to PCA and LDA are similar (biplot).
 - Unlike LDA, PCA has no criteria or target variable for the reduction.
-In machine learning vocabulary, PCA may be called an *unsupervised* method.
+In machine learning vocabulary, PCA may therefore be called an *unsupervised* method.

 Pricipal component analysis (PCA) (1)